Skip to main content

 So, how are you supposed to mitigate those risks?
 Lifestyle changes.
 Adding weight-bearing exercise to your routine and fine-tuning your diet to get the protein, vitamins, and minerals you need can help.
 And while it’s always best to get these nutrients from food, supplements can help fill in the gaps, especially when your appetite is tamped down.

-Here are the most common impacts GLP-1 users face and the supplements that can help make for a healthier weight-loss journey.
+Here are common impacts GLP-1 users face and the supplements that can help make for a healthier weight-loss journey.

 Supplements for bone health